Quantum algorithm for estimating volumes of convex bodies: Quantum speedup for volume estimation

 From \lem{inner-product}, we know that the inner product $\<\pi_{i}|\pi_{i+1}\>$ between the states at any stage of the algorithm is at least $\frac{1}{3}$.
 This implies that the inner product between $|\pi_i\>|0\>$ and $|\pi_{i+1}\>|0\>$ is also at least $\frac{1}{3}$.
 In the following we abuse notation by sometimes writing only $|\pi_i\>$ to denote $|\pi_i\>|0\>$, as it is easy to tell from context whether the ancilla register should be present.

 \lem{pi3-amplification} in \sec{quantum-MCMC} indicates that $\pi/3$-amplitude amplification can be used to rotate the state $|\pi_i\>$ to $|\pi_{i+1}\>$ if we can implement the rotation unitaries

-To implement these rotations we use the fact that $\pi_{i}$ and $\pi_{i+1}$ are the leading eigenvectors of the operators $W'_i$ and $W'_{i+1}$, respectively.
+To implement these rotations we use the fact that $\pi_{i}$ and $\pi_{i+1}$ are the eigenvectors of the operators $W'_i$ and $W'_{i+1}$ with eigenvalue 1, respectively.
 We show the following lemmas which are adapted variants of Lemma 2 and Corollary 2 in \cite{wocjan2008speedup}:

 \begin{lemma} Let $W$ be a unitary operator with a unique leading eigenvector $|\psi_0\>$ with eigenvalue $1$.
 Denote the remaining eigenvectors by $|\psi_j\>$ with corresponding eigenvalues $e^{2\pi i \xi_j}$.
-For any $\Delta \in (0,1]$ and $\epsilon_2 < 1/2$, define $a := \log(1/\Delta)$ and $c := \log(1/\sqrt{\epsilon})$.
+For any $\Delta \in (0,1]$ and $\epsilon_2 < 1/2$, define $a := \log(1/\Delta)$ and $c := \log(1/\sqrt{\epsilon_{2}})$.
 There exists a quantum circuit $V$ that uses $ac$ ancilla qubits and invokes the controlled-$W$ gate $2^{a} c$ times such that

 and